msprITU/Waymo-Crowd-Analysis/README.md

 ### 🔍 Project Overview

-We propose three complementary approaches for object counting and localization:
+We propose three complementary approaches for crowd analysis:

 ### 1. Transfer Learning-Based Vehicle Counting (Single Image)
 A convolutional neural network (CNN) trained using transfer learning to estimate the number of vehicles in a **single image**.
 This approach enables fast and accurate crowd density estimation from static frames.
 [See details](#crowd-analysis-by-transfer-learning)